 The first Cup of Excellence Competition for Burundi took place in 2012, where coffee from this washing station took 13th place.
 In 2014, coffee lots from Masha won 8th and 17th place, and in 2017 a washed bourbon (like this coffee) won 7th place.

-The overall quality of the coffee in Burundi, particularly in the northern hills, is high and improving steadily as premiums for top quality are being paid to farmer members of each washing station.
-Since coffee marketing legislation was enacted in 2008, direct sales contracts became permitted between Burundian producers and international coffee buyers, roasters and importers.
-Further, the legislation permits the payment of a quality premium to those responsible for producing "specialty" coffee (producers, washing station management teams and dry millers).
-Coffee must be harvested only when ripe and be processed promptly.
-This follows a similar model in Rwanda where coffee quality has also seen major improvement in recent years.
+The popularity of specialty coffee production has risen in Burundi in recent years, as it earns higher premiums for farmer members of washing stations.
+Coffee marketing legislation enacted in 2008 allows for direct sales contracts between Burundian producers and international coffee buyers, roasters and importers (exportation and marketing were previously controlled by the government).
+This legislation also permits the payment of a quality premium to those responsible for producing "specialty" coffee, which follows a similar model in Rwanda where coffee quality has seen major improvement in recent years.

 - Province: Kayanza